 About Conference

-After a successful conference of Antibiotics 2023, we are currently bringing forth “11th World Congress and Exhibition on Antibiotics and Antibiotic Resistance” (Antibiotics 2024) slated on March 14-15, 2024 in London, UK.
-Antibiotics 2024 welcomes attendees, participants, students, speakers, organizing committee members, delegates from all over the world.
-We welcome you and appreciate your participation at the London, UK and it will be organized around the theme" Use antibiotic wisely-Prevent antimicrobial resistance" which includes prompt Keynote presentationsOraltalksPoster presentations and Exhibitions.
+After a successful conference of Antibiotics 2024, we are currently bringing forth “12th World Congress and Exhibition on Antibiotics and Antibiotic Resistance” (Antibiotics 2025) slated on April 14-15, 2025 at Paris, France.
+Antibiotics 2025 welcomes attendees, participants, students, speakers, organizing committee members, delegates from all over the world.
+We welcome you and appreciate your participation at the Paris, France and it will be organized around the theme" Use antibiotic wisely-Prevent antimicrobial resistance" which includes prompt Keynote presentationsOraltalksPoster presentations and Exhibitions.

 YRF Registration benefits: